 The scope of our enquiries extends far beyond the ideas of Greek philosophers, as the breadth and academic rigour of our endeavours demonstrate.
-Our overriding aim is to promulgate Ageless Wisdom and Higher Ethics, as re-affirmed by Helena Petrovna Blavatsky; and to share insights with those who are “unexpecting, pure, just, impartial, devoid of fear, and who [have] forsaken [personal] interest in the results of action.”
+Our overriding aim is to promulgate Ageless Wisdom and Higher Ethics, as taught by initiated adepts and re-affirmed by Helena Petrovna Blavatsky; and to share their teachings and insights with those who are “unexpecting, pure, just, impartial, devoid of fear, and who [have] forsaken [personal] interest in the results of action.”
 2 Cf. Bhagavad Gita, 12 vs. 16; [tr.
 Judge.]

 We work closely with diverse philosophical organisations but are attached to none.
 We are a brotherhood of kindred spirits, unconstrained by mundane terms of reference, pecuniary obligations, and the institutionalised hypocrisy of our age.
 Philaletheia or Love of Truth Divine is our sole deity and dogma.